Last Updated: September 5, 2022

 Q: How Can I Attract Bluebirds?

-A: You may have to relocate the feeder if you suspect its location is hindering bluebirds from visiting.
+A: You may have to relocate your bluebird feeders if you suspect their locations are hindering bluebirds from visiting.
 If they still don't show up, consider growing a few plants that bluebirds love.

 So before we get to more questions, let's watch this short video about how to attract bluebirds into your yard:

-A: Before you buy a feeder, have an idea where you want to hang it because some designs, such as the Window Bird Feeder, are for specific locations.
+A: Before you buy a bluebird feeder or any feeder for other bird species, have an idea where you want to hang it because some designs, such as the Window Bird Feeder, are for specific locations.